genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 	layout.registerItem(registration, elements);
 })
 ```
-Now all of those items will be registered with the layout for potential use when calling `loadLayout()`, or added using `addItem()`.
+Now all those items will be registered with the layout for potential use when calling `loadLayout()`, or added using `addItem()`.

-#### Reactively Registering Items
+#### Reactively registering items

-Alternatively you could query the current layout and the layout we want to load to see if there are any missing registered items, and if so we can register them.
+Alternatively, you could query the current layout and the layout you want to load to see if there are any missing registered items; you can then register the missing ones.
 Using our previous examples:

 ```javascript
 const currentRegistrations = FoundatonLayout.registeredItems();
 // ['trades','users']